CMSSNU/SKNanoAnalyzer/README.md

 - GetPUWeights() added.
 NOTE!: there are several vertex-related branch is stored in NanoAOD.
 PV_ means reconstructed vertices. nPileUp means the generator level vertices. thus this branch is not available in data. there is another branch, nTrueInt, which Out-of-time pu is not considered.
 PU Correction should be done by this value. useful link: https://opendata.cern.ch/docs/cms-guide-pileup-simulation
 - I modify the SKNanoLoader.cc to it respects the MC-only branches.
 - for now, I made the json file of HLT branch and set there branch address using loop(famous nlohman-json included to our repo). my suggestion is keep this track and also managing trigger luminosity with same file. other ideas or suggestions will be appreciated.
-- and MCCorrection updates.
+- and Correction updates.
--JetVetoMaps and GetCutValues are in MCCorrection class despite they are also needed in data.
-It is because if there are scattered parts of code that use jsonpog-integrated path, code maintanence will make headache. how about change mccorrection to just 'correction'?
+-JetVetoMaps and GetCutValues are in Correction class despite they are also needed in data.
+It is because if there are scattered parts of code that use jsonpog-integrated path, code maintanence will make headache. how about change Correction to just 'correction'?
 - B-tagging SF method are updated. c-tagging sf's not yet available.
 - add MeasureJetTaggingEff.cc, and automated json generating code
 - add MET Filters: But have to follow this issue: https://twiki.cern.ch/twiki/bin/viewauth/CMS/MissingETOptionalFiltersRun2#ECal_BadCalibration_Filter_Flag(AnalyzerCore:;PassMetFilter())